-The word "WARNING" refers to a hazard or unsafe practice that may cause severe injury or death to you or to other persons.
-The "Warnings" are in four main sections, as follows:
+The word "WARNING" refers to a hazard or unsafe practice that may cause severe injury or death to the you or to other persons.
+The "Warnings" are in three main sections, as follows:

-1. V - EMI
+I. V - EMI

-Here you will learn about electromagnetic interference and how it can affect your chair.
+Here you will learn about electromagnetic interference and how it can affect you chair.